 10 Best Veg for Growing in Containers

 You do not need a large garden, a dedicated veg plot, or an allotment to grow veg.
 Many vegs will grow well in containers.
 Even with limited space, you can enjoy tasty, healthy home-grown vegetables.
+Better still is the enjoyment of eating your own veg.
+I don't know why it makes me smile, but it does.

 The trick is to pick vegetables which are best suited and easiest to grow in containers.
 The challenge with container-grown vegetables is to get enough food and water into the container over the growing season to ensure a good tasty crop.
-If your garden area is a balcony or a small patio, you can grow some vegetables.

 Top of the veg list for containers are tomato, cucumber, compact varieties of courgette, potatoes, strawberries, garlic, chillies, lettuces, rocket, salad crops and herbs which will all grow in containers.